TTTae/Machine-learning/README.md

 # Machine-learning
 not enough data
 pretrained resnet
-if not pretrained than overfit
+if not pretrained than training set would be good but overfit